gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Extensions.BloonModelExt.md

 ## BloonModelExt.GetModBloon(this BloonModel) Method

-(Cross-Game compatible) Gets the ModBloon associated with this BloonModel
+Gets the ModBloon associated with this BloonModel
 <br/>
 If there is no associated ModBloon, returns null